 The Saturday the Ghetto was introduced was terrible.
 People in the street didn’t know it was to be a closed Ghetto, so it came like a thunderbolt.
 There was an immediate shortage of bread and other produce.
 There’s been a real orgy of high prices ever since.
 There are long queues in front of every food store, and everything is being bought up.
 Many items have suddenly disappeared from the shops… Because of the closing of the Ghetto and the feverish buying up of everything, all the Jewish streets are full of people milling about.
 It’s simply impossible to pass through… One of the sad developments of the resettlement has been the large number of beggars that have turned up (Jews from the suburbs).

 Ghettos were intended to be a temporary measure, places to hold Jews whilst the Nazis decided where they would eventually be deported to.
 However, the living conditions in most ghettos were so appalling that they became death traps in themselves.
-For example, approximately one quarter of the people in the Warsaw Ghetto – more than 100,000 people – died there in 1941 and the first half of 1942.
+For example, more than 70,000 people died in the Warsaw Ghetto in 1941 and the first half of 1942.

 Photo: a group of destitute boys on a curb in the Warsaw Ghetto, 1941; United States Holocaust Memorial Museum, courtesy of Guenther Schwarberg

 Diary extract: Emanuel Ringelblum, Notes from the Warsaw Ghetto.
 The Journal of Emmanuel Ringelblum, ed.
 Jacob Sloan (Schocken, 1974)